About Jeffrey Ryan Smoots (JRS)

 Q: Will you play on my song / album?

-A: Anything's possible.
-I'm a shameless self-marketing whore, so I'm always willing to listen.
-Email me and we'll chat.
+A: Anything’s possible.
+I love to play, so I’m always willing to listen.
+Email me and we’ll chat.

 Q: Can you help me with MIDI drum programming?